 My name is Christopher J. Skoglund.
-I am employed as the Director of Energy

-Transition by Clean Energy New Hampshire (CENH).
-My business address is 14 Dixon

-Ave in Concord, NH.
+I am employed as the Director of Energy Transition by Clean Energy New Hampshire (CENH).
+My business address is 14 Dixon Ave in Concord, NH.

-I earned a Bachelor of Arts in Biology from Johns Hopkins University in 1997 and a science education to middle and high school students across the country.
+I earned a Bachelor of Arts in Biology from Johns Hopkins University in 1997 and a Master of Science in Natural Resources from the University of New Hampshire in 2012.
+In between those degrees, I was principally employed teaching environmental and science education to middle and high school students across the country.